woofness/Steps-to-Remember/README.md

 mkdir ~/examplereponame ...to make a local folder in my working directory for the same name as the repo, if needed<br>
-git clone https://github.com/username/reponame.git ...to copy the github repo to local working directory, if needed<br>
+git clone https://github.com/username/reponame.git ...to copy the github repo to local working directory, if needed.
+This can replace git init and git remote (I think)<br>